Everything You Need to Change Your Care Home

 How long does it take somebody with dementia to adjust to a new care home?

 Often, the amount of time for somebody with dementia to adjust to a new care home will depend on the stage of their condition.
-For example, people with late-stage dementia may be unable to fully grasp their new surroundings.
+For example, people living with late-stage dementia may be unable to fully grasp their new surroundings, while this transition will be easier for those living with early-stage dementia.